I Knew You Were Trouble: Critical reception

-Commercial performance
+Release and commercial performance

+Before Red's release, Swift premiered a snippet of "I Knew You Were Trouble" on Good Morning America on October 8, 2012.
+The following day, Big Machine Records released the song onto the iTunes Store for digital download.
+"I Knew You Were Trouble" was released to US pop radio on November 27, 2012, by Big Machine in partnership with Republic Records; it was the second pop radio single from Red, following "We Are Never Ever Getting Back Together".
+A limited CD single edition of the track featuring fan-exclusive merchandise was available through Swift's official website on December 13, 2012.
+The song was released as a single in the UK on December 9, 2012, and in Italy on January 11, 2013.

+On November 3, 2014, Big Machine removed Swift's discography from the streaming platform Spotify.
+The decision was made by Swift, who argued that Spotify's ad-supported free service undermined their premium service, which provides higher royalties for songwriters.
+In December 2015, media outlets reported that "I Knew You Were Trouble" had been re-delivered to Spotify, but its credit was mistakenly given to the Welsh band Lostprophets and their lead singer Ian Watkins.
+The song was removed from the site after three days.
+Swift re-added her catalog on Spotify in June 2017.
-In the US, after its digital release, "I Knew You Were Trouble" debuted at number three on the Billboard Hot 100 and number one on the Digital Songs chart with 416,000 copies sold during the first week.
-It was Swift's eleventh song to debut in the top ten of the Hot 100.
-Together with Red lead single "We Are Never Ever Getting Back Together", it made Swift the first artist in digital history to have two 400,000 digital sales opening weeks.
-After its radio release, the single returned to the top ten on the Billboard Hot 100 and the number-one position on the Digital Songs chart in December 2012 – January 2013.
-Buoyed by strong digital sales, "I Knew You Were Trouble" reached its peak at number two on the Hot 100 chart dated January 12, 2013, behind Bruno Mars' "Locked Out of Heaven" (2012).

-The single was Swift's first number-one entry on Billboard Adult Top 40.
-Despite not being released to country radio, the single debuted and stayed for one week at number fifty-five on the Country Airplay chart in April 2013, resulted from thirty-three unsolicited plays from Los Angeles radio station KKGO.
-"I Knew You Were Trouble" spent seven weeks atop the Mainstream Top 40, a chart monitoring pop radio in the US.
-It was her second Mainstream Top 40 number one, following 2008's "Love Story", and became her single with the most weeks atop the chart.
-The single's success on pop radio prompted Swift to abandon country and transition to pop on her next studio album, 1989 (2014), which was executive-produced by Swift and Martin.
-By July 2019, "I Knew You Were Trouble" had sold 5.42 million digital copies in the US.
-The Recording Industry Association of America (RIAA) certified the single seven times platinum for surpassing seven million units based on sales and on-demand streaming.
+In the US, "I Knew You Were Trouble" debuted at number three on the Billboard Hot 100 and number one on the Digital Songs chart, with 416,000 copies sold during the first week.
+Together with "We Are Never Ever Getting Back Together", it made Swift the first artist in digital history to have two 400,000 digital sales opening weeks.
+Buoyed by strong digital sales, "I Knew You Were Trouble" reached its peak at number two on the Hot 100 chart dated January 12, 2013.
+Despite not being released to country radio, the track debuted and stayed for one week at number 55 on the Country Airplay chart in April 2013, thanks to unsolicited plays by the Los Angeles radio station KKGO.
+The song was Swift's first number-one entry on Adult Pop Songs, and it spent seven weeks atop Pop Songs.
+The Recording Industry Association of America (RIAA) certified "I Knew You Were Trouble" seven times platinum in July 2018.
+By July 2019, it had sold 5.42 million digital copies in the US.
+The song's success on pop radio influenced Swift to reinvent her artistry from country to pop on her next studio album, 1989 (2014), which was executive-produced by Swift and Martin.